deb-intel/GramineTest/Documentation/index.rst

 Gramine is a lightweight guest OS that's designed to run a single Linux application with minimal host requirements.
 Gramine can run applications in an isolated environment with benefits comparable to running a complete OS in a virtual machine, including guest customization, ease of porting to different host OSs, and process migration.

 Gramine supports running Linux applications using the Intel Software Guard Extensions, or Intel SGX.
-For mor information, refer to the :doc:`curated-installation` article. :doc:`sgs-intro`
+For mor information, refer to the :doc:`sgx-intro` article.

 Gramine deployment options
 ------------------------------------
-There are three deployment options for Gramine- each option is described below.
+There are three deployment options for Gramine—each option is described below.
 There is also one option to help develop Gramine.

 Ready-made protected applications
 =====================================